michaeldawson/website/src/markdown-pages/alignment.md

 ![tactics](/tactics.png)

 If you got through that exercise, congratulations!
 But sometimes, simply knowing what you "should" avoid is the easy part.
 Sometimes, the challenge is in actually sticking to our guidelines after we've defined them.
 That old familiar Impulse moment will come around again, when your brain just _can't wait_ to dive into that old familiar action.
-Some people think about two versions of themselves: a "higher" self that has perspective and self-control, and a second version, that seems to act automatically some times, and keeps us feeling stuck in our "loop-holes".
+Some people think about two versions of themselves: a "higher" self that has perspective and self-control, and a second version, that seems to act automatically some times, and keeps us feeling stuck in our "Loop-Holes".

 If you can relate to any of this, the good news is: you're not alone!
 Something about these experiences is fundamentally _human_ in nature, and so the great thing is, we can all combine forces to share the _"Tactics"_ that we can deploy to break out of our loops in these critical moments, and get back to our "higher" or more "true" selves.